Whoever said that hard work and perseverance doesn’t pay off sure didn’t meet Tanya.

 - Breaking out of your comfort zone, putting yourself out there, and networking is more beneficial than not — what’s the worst they can say?

-- Push past the negative and continue to focus on yourself in the positive and the future.
+- Push past the negative and continue to focus on yourself in the positive.
 Your situation isn’t permanent.
 You will make the change!

 - Hard work, dedication, and perseverance is what will get you through the rough bumps in the road (see bullet point #2)